 There were also a couple of occasions (as usual) where other road users were not bothered about causing animal fatalities.
 What’s weird is this often occurs on roads where surely the users can’t be in a particular rush to get anywhere: The main ENP road doesn’t exactly lead to a time-critical business meeting (and could benefit from stricter regulations - something we discussed with the park rangers on one evening), nor do any of the WMA dirt roads serve as vital commuting routes between anywhere, so why people are blasting about these places is beyond me.
 Some folks bang on about non-native invasive species, but during just a couple of trips over here it's fairly clear that it's humans that are causing more damage on a daily (and nightly) basis.
 Worryingly, a number of cars were clearly road cruising and were comfortably managing to add to the death totals - we witnessed at first hand herpers flattening smaller game including ribbons, brown snakes, cottonmouths, assorted juvenile Nerodia and a tiny scarlet king.
-Anyone can spot some of the larger snakes at higher speeds, but unfortunately some folks are unknowingly killing the little guys.
+Anyone can spot some of the larger snakes at higher speeds, but unfortunately some folks are unknowingly (or perhaps knowingly) killing the little guys.

 Ocala (via Clewiston)